Virginia’s Tangier Island is a waterman’s island. You visit to see a way of life unique to the Chesapeake Bay.

 Tangier Island has B&Bs if you want to spend the night or a weekend.
 There are also cottages for rent.

 Getting to Tangier Island

-The only way to get to Tangier Island is by boat.
+You can’t drive to Tangier Island.
+The only way to get there is by boat or aircraft.
 If you don’t have a boat, you take the ferry.

-The Crisfield ferry — the Steven Thomas — leaves the the mainland at 12:30p, arriving in Tangier about 1:45pm.
-It returns to the mainland at 4pm, arriving in Crisfield about 5:15pm.
-You have about two-hours, 15-minutes on the island.
-It runs Thursday, Friday, Saturday & Sunday May through mid-October.
+The Crisfield ferry — the Steven Thomas — leaves the mainland at 12:30p, arriving in Tangier about 1:45pm.
+It returns to the mainland at 4pm, arriving in Crisfield at about 5:15pm.
+You have about two hours, 15-minutes on the island.
+It runs Thursday, Friday, Saturday & Sunday from May through mid-October.

 Tangier Island Cruises also has a late afternoon run to the island.
 It does not return to the mainland until the next morning.

 Are dogs allowed on Tangier Island?
 The Reedville ferry doesn’t allow pets Friday through Sunday due to large crowds.
-Crisfield’s Tangier Island Cruises is pet-friendly, but dogs must be on leases.
+Crisfield’s Tangier Island Cruises is pet-friendly, but dogs must be on leashes.

 If you want more time or want to take a kayak, consider chartering a boat to Tangier Island.
 You’ll find the captains loading their boats at the Crisfield city dock.
 These are working boats, transporting goods to the island, but they’ll take passengers if there’s room and time.

 Some are willing to negotiate on leaving for the island earlier and returning later.
-You’ll get a plastic arm chair to sit on, cold drinks from the boat’s cooler and usually a fun time talking with the knowlegeable captain.
+You’ll get a plastic armchair to sit on, cold drinks from the boat’s cooler, and usually a fun time talking with the knowledgeable captain.